 Playwriting, Acting, Viewpoints, Contemporary Drama.

-Current: Member of Center Stage's Playwrights Collective; Member of the Dramatists Guild.
-Former: Shank Playwright in Residence at South Coast Repertory.
+Current: Member of Arena Stage's Playwrights' Arena, Member of the Dramatists Guild.
+Former: Shank Playwright in Residence at South Coast Repertory, Member of Center Stage's Playwrights Collective.

 Actor: Haymarket Eight at Steppenwolf Theatre Company, Twelfth Night at Court Theatre, The Piano at Court Theatre, Blind Tasting at Live Bait, The Mousetrap at The International Theatre of Vienna, The Little Prince at Acadia Repertory Theatre, Guys and Dolls at Peninsula Players.
 Solo show Clearing Hedges at The Edinburgh Fringe Festival, The International Theatre of Vienna, San Francisco Fringe, Downstairs Cabaret Theatre and Mary-Arrchie.
 Playwright: Obscura at Red Tape Theatre Co., Freedom, NY at Teatro Vista, The Exile of Petie DeLarge at RedCat and Son of Semele, Emancipated at The Old Globe, Tight Curls Today at Collaboraction’s Sketchbook Festival, The Golden Ticket at Samuel French OOB Festival, F2F and Minus You at The Source, The Carpool at La Jolla Playhouse, Counterweight at La Jolla Playhouse.